KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

 Now you need to have a well-configured dataset to work with the base layer.
 The dataset has to contain one column matching a property field as type and contents otherwise you will not be able to correctly visualize your data on the map.

-For example you can use a query dataset, connected to the foodmart data source, whose SQL query is shown in GeoJSON file excerpt.
+For example you can use a query dataset, connected to the foodmart data source, whose SQL query is shown in Code15.1.

       .. code-block::sql
          :linenos: